 By planning clear breaks, you know exactly when your breaks are and that you have them.
 It is suggested that a person can truly concentrate for about 45 minutes at a time, so plan a 15-minute break every 45 minutes to get the best performance from your periods of work.
 If you have more work to do, you can go up to an hour, but make sure you don’t overwork your brain.

 Popularity in mindfulness has grown in the past few years and its benefits are incredible.
 Studies have shown that after only 5 days of mindfulness training, there were measurable improvements in productivity and the finished product.
-Practicing mindfulness may be the best tool you can have when trying to find out how to overcome laziness.
+Practicing mindfulness may be the best tool for overcoming laziness.

 You can practice laziness in a number of ways.
 Some use meditation, others use commitment techniques.
 Find what works for you and practice mindfulness techniques to boost your productivity.

-Knowing how to overcome laziness can feel impossible.
+How to overcome laziness when you are naturally inclined to it?
+It can feel impossible.
 We slip into lazy habits and it gets us stuck and unable to move forward.
-To make progress, we need to understand how to overcome laziness.
-These simple techniques can help us unstick ourselves from our laziness and start moving towards our goals.
+However, to make progress in life, we need to overcome our laziness.
+These simple techniques can help us unstick ourselves from our lazy ways and start moving towards our goals.